R3Conclave/conclave-core-sdk/docs/docs/system-requirements.md

 === "Windows"
     **Instructions for running apps under Windows (powershell):**

-    1. Build you project as you normally would in your desired mode, e.g.: `.\gradlew.bat build -PenclaveMode=simulation`
+    1. Build your project as you normally would in your desired mode, e.g.: `.\gradlew.bat build -PenclaveMode=simulation`
     1. Download and install docker desktop.
     1. Navigate to your project and run the following command: `.\gradlew.bat enclave:setupLinuxExecEnvironment`.
 This will create a docker image called `conclave-build` that can be instantiated as a container and used to run